supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-03-story-to-reality.md

 - "The 'satisfying slime' video trend was born on social media.
 How did you translate that digital phenomenon into a physical experience?"
 - "75% of your customer acquisition comes from organic social media.
 How do you balance creating analog experiences while optimizing for digital shareability?"
 - "What was the playbook for bridging that digital-to-physical chasm?"
+- "You launched just four months before COVID shut everything down.
+You not only survived but scaled rapidly.
+What was the single most important lesson that constraint taught you about your business model?"

 ### Pillar 3: The IP of Emotion
 **Focus**: Building original brand universe around feelings vs. licensing existing franchises.